-The Siemens Curiosity Project is a three-year engagement programme by Siemens, broadening their existing investment to bring science, technology, engineering and mathematics (STEM) to life in the UK.
-The Curiosity Project supports the upcoming PTI Residential for Mathematics and Science in November 2016.
+The Siemens Curiosity Project is an engagement programme by Siemens, broadening their existing investment to bring science, technology, engineering and mathematics (STEM) to life in the UK.
+The Curiosity Project supports the Schools Programme and Science Residential.

-The Residential will enable heads of department from state secondary schools across the country to benefit from up to date knowledge, resources and ideas to deliver truly inspiring lessons.
-Furthermore, the project will incorporate a sponsorship of ‘International Images for Science’ photography competition and touring exhibition run by the Royal Photographic Society.
-This will showcase in an immersive, visual manner, the fascinating detail and scale of science and engineering in application.
+Siemens support will enable heads of department from state secondary schools across the country to benefit from up to date knowledge, resources and ideas to deliver truly inspiring lessons.

 Siemens will also conduct a research programme throughout the term of the project, to quantify the impact upon a young person’s understanding of engineering that a business engaging with parents, students and teachers can have.

 The investment is in response to engineering companies needing 1.86 million people with engineering skills from 2010-2020.
 The UK needs to double the numbers of engineering related apprentices and graduates coming out of colleges and universities.
 To support this, the UK needs to double the number of young people studying GCSE physics as part of triple sciences and grow the number of students studying physics A Level to match those of maths.

 Juergen Maier, Chief Executive, Siemens plc said: “I’m extremely proud that Siemens is engaging young students, teachers and parents all across the UK both in and out the classroom, unlocking the exciting potential of a career in engineering.
 I am confident that Siemens and our partners in this area can make a significant difference, and via our research, we intend to prove it.”